cdbassett/lang-learn-episode-tools/README.md

 # lang-learn-episode-tools
 Python scripts to help process video files in episodic format with the end goal being language learning.
-It achieves this via mass creation of subtitle files for entire seasons that include the native language, the user's language, and optionally dictonary lookups from the native language to the user's languge).
+It achieves this via mass creation of subtitle files for entire seasons that include the native language, the user's language, and optionally dictonary lookups from the native language to the user's languge.
 The initial purpose was for an English speaker learning Japanese (primarily anime) but most of the scripts could be used for any language.

 # Simple listing of scripts: